cerisara/xtofsite/nikola/stories/projects.markdown

 .. slug: projects
 -->

-The team is currently involved in the following projects:
+I'm currently involved in the following projects:

 ### ORTOLANG